techtanzeel/collado-io/src/markdown/blog/stumbling-on-happiness/index.md

 We tend to overestimate how terrible traumatic events will actually be: when people are asked to predict how they'll feel if a bad event occurs, they consistently overestimate how awful they'll feel and how long they'll feel awful.

-🔖 We’re more likely to look for and find a positive view of things we’re stuck with than of things we’re not.
-Because it is only when we can’t change our experience that we look for ways to change our view of the experience.
+🔖 We're more likely to look for and find a positive view of things we're stuck with than of things we're not.
+Because it is only when we can't change our experience that we look for ways to change our view of the experience.

 > We find silver linings only when we must.